thaychansy/vba/README.md

 ![image](https://github.com/thaychansy/VBA-challenge/assets/161902555/fb0832ef-602e-4246-883c-79304ed2f2ce)

 5. The VBA code will populate the Quaterly Change, Percent Change, and Total Stock Volume for each Quater.
-As well as the Greatest % Increase, % Decrease and Greatest Total Volume of all of the Ticker names per Quater.
+As well as the Greatest % Increase, % Decrease and Greatest Total Volume of all of the Ticker names per Quarter.

 Q1 Worksheet: